FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/python_sdk/console.md

 ./console.py grantPermissionManager [account_adddress]
 ```
 Parameters include:
-- account _ address: the address of the account to which the permission is granted.
-The account can be generated by using the 'newaccount' command.
+-account _ address: the address of the account to which the permission is granted.
+The account can be generated by using the 'newaccount' command

 ```bash
 # Get Default Account Address